-Why do URLs matter for SEO?
+Does URL matter for SEO?

 Improved user experience

-A proper URL provides both us and search engines a simple hint of what a webpage will be about.
+Proper SEO-Friendly URLs provide both us and search engines a simple hint of what a webpage will be about.

+Does URL affect SEO?
 URLs slightly affects your website's ranking factor when Google determines the relevance of your content to a search query.

 While adding keywords to your URL may improve your site's search visibility, URLs don't affect your page's ability to rank.
 So, you don't have to go out of the way to create unimportant URLs just to have a keyword.

-SEO best practices for URLs
+Best practices for SEO-Friendly URLs